Anything Goes! (C+C Music Factory album)

 Anything Goes! is the second album by the US dance group C+C Music Factory.
 The album's lead single "Do You Wanna Get Funky"; which featured Martha Wash, Zelma Davis, and Trilogy, reached number 1 on the Dance/Club Play charts, number 40 on the Hot 100, and number 11 on the R&B Singles chart.
 The follow-up single, "Take a Toke" reached number 23 on the Dance/Club Play and 48 on the R&B Singles chart.
+"Take a Toke" was included in the soundtrack of Brazilian novela Quatro Por Quatro and was a hit single in the country.

 The album's third single, "I Found Love", features a sample of Kool & The Gang's "Ladies' Night".
 "Just Wanna Chill" samples R. Kelly's "Honey Love".

+Critical reception

+Billboard magazine wrote, "Though set isn't as innovative as Sweat, it does overflow with state-of-the-street grooves, wicked hooks, and vigorous vocals.
+Zelma Davis and Martha Wash are back, swapping gleeful vamps on radio-ready hip-hoppers like 'Bounce to the Beat' and the fast-rising first single, 'Do You Wanna Get Funky'.
+Freedom Williams' rap bravado is replaced by Trilogy, a male trio that harmonizes admirably and rhymes with hardcore aggression.
+Prepare for C+C saturation through the end of '94, as future hits like mellow 'Take A Toke', disco-fied 'Takin' Over', and steamy 'All Damn Night' have their turn at bat."